 - Anatomy Arsenal: Aslan don't need swords.
 They have claws.
 When a human duels in Aslan fashion he uses an artificial claw called an ayloi.

-- A Real Man Is a Killer: Male Aslan are only allowed to be interested in war and ranching
+- A Real Man Is a Killer: Male Aslan are only allowed to be interested in war and ranching.

-- Aslan clans though, are often as big as human nations while maintaining a tribal ethos.
+- The Clan: Aslan government is not monolithic, it is tribal.
+Aslan clans, though, are often as big as human nations while maintaining a tribal ethos.

 - Cool Sword: And cool everything else.
 One of their favorite art forms is making carefully crafted and decorated weapons and tools.